gispatial/nuxt-costing/README.md

 ## Usage

-If you want to use this nuxt-template-dashboard, make sure you already installed [NodeJS](https://nodejs.org/en/) and [Vue CLI](https://www.npmjs.com/package/vue-cli) on your local machine.
+If you want to use this nuxt-template-dashboard, make sure you already installed [NodeJS](https://nodejs.org/en/) and [Vue CLI](https://www.npmjs.com/package/vue-cli) on your local machine this is default values w/o axios yet install.
+For referrence on installing Axios please check [Axios-Nuxt](https://axios.nuxtjs.org/setup.html).
 And then, you can use below command to deploy it production/ build.

 ``` bash